 OpenSensorHub on Android

-The core modules of OpenSensorHub (OSH) can run natively on Android 5.0 (Lollipop) and later versions (We are working on a working version for Android 4.4 (KitKat).
+The core modules of OpenSensorHub (OSH) can run natively on Android 6.0 ("Marshmallow") and later versions (support for older versions of Android has been dropped since v1.3.2).

 Android support is still experimental at this stage although it is already functional to send phone sensor data to a remote OSH node.